 Just a few reasons to be avoiding it at all costs.

 But that doesn’t mean you can’t indulge in festive drinks!
-You can create your own coffeehouse style Pumpkin Spice Latte with just a few ingredients that are…
+You can create your own Healthy Pumpkin Spice Latte with just a few ingredients that are…

 A. Way healthier.